 The calibration routine runs in the background whilst the letters scroll across the screen, so it is possible to start tilting before the words finish scrolling.
 This speeds up the calibration routine.

-Make sure that you calibrate your compass in the same environment where you will be using it, to get the best accuracy - e.g. if you are using it in a classroom, calibrate it in the classroom.
-Also, because the magnetometer is sensitive to magnetic fields, please don't attach the micro:bit to any metal objects or rest it on a metal table, as this will affect both the calibration and the accuracy of the reading in normal use.
+Also, because the magnetometer is sensitive to magnetic fields, you should avoid attaching the micro:bit to any metal objects or rest it on a metal table, as this will affect both the calibration and the accuracy of the reading in normal use.

-In the python.microbit.org and codewith.mu editors, currently the compass calibration is not stored and you will have to perform the calibration procedure each time you reset or power down and power up your micro:bit.
+In the python.microbit.org and codewith.mu editors the compass calibration is not stored and you will have to perform the calibration procedure each time you reset or remove and replace the power to the micro:bit.